Robsutar/resource-pack-no-upload/README.md

 # ResourcePackNoUpload Plugin

-A Minecraft server plugin that allows server administrators to manage and distribute resource packs efficiently without requiring external hosting.
+A Minecraft server tool that allows server administrators to manage and distribute resource packs efficiently without requiring external hosting.

 ## Getting Started

-The plugin will generate the configuration templates if they do not exist, but will not work without additional changes.
+The rnu will generate the configuration templates if they do not exist, but will not work without additional changes.
 Two things are important: defining the port for the resource pack provider, and the loader to load the resource pack.